minhtriet2k9dev-pas/ConsoleCrt/README.md

 # ConsoleCrt
-a unit may can replace crt unit in delphi
+A unit may can replace crt unit in delphi
+## missing "Readkey" and "Keypressed" function